-The Department of Physiology is part of the Otago School of Medical Sciences (OSMS) in the Division of Health Sciences.
+The Department of Physiology is part of the School of Biomedical Sciences (BMS) in the Division of Health Sciences.

 Health Sciences is one of the four academic Divisions in the University, the others being Commerce, Humanities, and Sciences.
 Although the Department is administered by the Division of Health Sciences, it is closely allied academically with the Division of Sciences through its BSc programme and the teaching of physical education, human nutrition and neuroscience students.
 The Department of Physiology also has research collaborations within both Health Sciences and Sciences.

-The Division of Health Sciences comprises the Faculty of Medicine (Otago School of Medical Sciences; Dunedin School of Medicine; University of Otago, Christchurch; and University of Otago, Wellington), the Faculty/School of Dentistry and the Schools of Pharmacy and of Physiotherapy.
+The Division of Health Sciences comprises the Faculty of Medicine (School of Biomedical Sciences; Dunedin School of Medicine; University of Otago, Christchurch; and University of Otago, Wellington), the Faculty/School of Dentistry and the Schools of Pharmacy and of Physiotherapy.